Blackrock Clinic approach to Infection Prevention and Control

 - A high standard of environmental cleaning

-- Patients with infections will require isolation (being nursed in a single room) to prevent infection spreading from person to person.
-Visitors may be required to wear aprons before entering patients rooms
+- Patients with infections will require isolation (all rooms in Blackrock Clinic are private) to prevent infection spreading from person to person.
+Visitors may be required to wear aprons before entering patient’s rooms

 - Ongoing education in the prevention and control of infection is given to doctors, nurses and other healthcare professionals by the Infection Control Team